spierala/mini-rx-store/README.md

 The code above creates a new feature state for _products_.
 Its initial state is set and the reducer function defines how the feature state changes with an incoming Action.

-A reducer function looks like this:
+A reducer function typically looks like this:
 ```
 export function reducer(state: ProductState, action: ProductActions): ProductState {
   switch (action.type) {